 c.
 Is on time for professional activities.

 d.
-Maintains appropriate deportment (professional dress, demeanor, responsiveness.)
+Maintains appropriate department (professional dress, demeanor, responsiveness).

 e.
 Maintains accurate electronic schedule.